ilovericenoodle/LiteratureReviewer/README.md

 LiteratureReviewer is a tool for a more efficient literature review process.
 It has the following functionalities:

 1. Literature Retrieval
-2. Network Analysis
-   Helps identifying the relation between literature
+2. Network Analysis: Helps identifying the relation (citations, similarities) among literature
-3. Development Summary and Trend Analysis
-   Creates a roadmap of the key findings on certain topic
+3. Development Summary and Trend Analysis: Creates a roadmap of the key findings on certain topic